Starcounter/Starcounter.Linq/README.md

 var withOfficeQuery = DbLinq.CompileQuery((notNullOffice) =>
                       DbLinq.Objects<Employee>().FirstOrDefault(p => p.Office == notNullOffice));

-// it does not work because the SQL query has been already translated and IS NULL cannot be inserted employee1 = withOfficeQuery(null);
+// it does not work because the SQL query has been translated and IS NULL cannot be inserted employee1 = withOfficeQuery(null);

 // that should be written in the following way